Bloodline (2018 film)

 Bloodline is a 2018 American psychological slasher film directed by Henry Jacobson and written by Avra Fox-Lerne, Will Honley and Jacobson.
 It stars Seann William Scott, Mariela Garriga, Dale Dickey, and Kevin Carroll, and follows Evan Cole (Scott), a high school guidance counselor who becomes a serial killer, targeting child abusers.
 The film is a co-production between Divide/Conquer and Blumhouse Productions.

-Bloodline premiered at Fantastic Fest on September 22, 2018, and was released on September 20, 2019 by Momentum Pictures, receiving mixed reviews from critics.
+Bloodline premiered at Fantastic Fest on September 22, 2018, and was released on September 20, 2019, by Momentum Pictures, receiving mixed reviews from critics.

 Plot

 A nurse finishing her shift goes to the staff changing room to take a shower.
 While in the shower, she is killed by an unseen person.

 Three months earlier, social worker Evan works with abused and troubled teens.
 Evan's wife Lauren gives birth to a son, whom they named Andrew.
 Evan's mother Marie visits the hospital as Lauren is having trouble breastfeeding her baby.
 The nurse is rude when Marie asks her to be more gentle with the baby.

 Evan has a session with one of his students who was beaten by his father.
 Later he sees the boy's father thrown out of a bar, and offers give him a ride home.
 At an abandoned mansion the man is squatting in, Evan ties him to a chair.
 Ignoring the man's pleas, Evan kills him.

 Some time later, Evan is speaking with a female student who makes it apparent that she was raped by her uncle.
 That night, Evan abducts the uncle, takes him to the abandoned mansion and kills him.

 Evan gets a call from Chris, another student.
 Chris's drug-addicted father has returned home and hit him after an argument.
 The following night, Evan visits the hospital.
 The rude nurse tells a junkie looking for pain meds to leave and then ends her shift.
 The nurse is then murdered.
 At the same time, Evan is revealed to be in another area of the hospital, and offers the junkie some free drugs.
-It is revealed that the junkie is Chris' father, and the nurse was murdered by Marie.
+It is revealed that the junkie is Chris's father, and the nurse was murdered by Marie.

 Evan takes Chris's father to the abandoned mansion and kills him.
 The following morning, a news broadcast reveals that the bodies Evan buried were found.